lok23/PaintTogether/README.md

 A Project for CS5500 Fundamentals of Software Engineering.

 # What is this?
 PaintTogether is a collaborative painting application where multiple clients can connect to a server and work together.
 This collaboration is possible because changes made on one user's canvas are reflected on another user's canvas.
-Clients can change brush color, brush size, undo, redo, or even reset the entire canvas to one color!
+Clients can change brush color, undo, redo, or even reset the entire canvas to one color!

 # Functionality
-This app has 7 main functionalities
+This app has 6 main functionalities
 1) Paint
 https://user-images.githubusercontent.com/45181211/147141232-78553552-39b4-43da-912b-a480d543231d.mp4